What causes milk fever in goats?

 Moderate milk fever will make the goat lethargic, with poor appetite and poor milk production.
 Acute cases of milk fever can leave the goat in a coma; she will need immediate veterinary attention.
 Your veterinarian will need to administer calcium gluconate directly into the bloodstream to restore the normal concentrations of blood calcium and re-establish your goat’s health.
 Your goat cannot absorb enough calcium nor can she absorb it fast enough from food to meet the immediate needs of lactation, and if she is ill, she won’t be eating anyway.

-Can you prevent milk fever in your goats?
+How to prevent milk fever in your goats

 You can help address milk fever in goats by not feeding too much high-calcium feed, such as alfalfa, during late pregnancy.
 Grass hay or pasture is a much better choice during the dry period.
 If the doe’s body does not get all the calcium it needs in the feed, it will start pulling calcium reserves from the bones.
 By the time the doe gives birth and begins milking, the body is accustomed to quickly mobilizing bone calcium, and the doe will not suffer a potentially fatal drop in blood calcium.
 You can then gradually begin feeding high-calcium feeds again to support the calcium needs of lactation.
 As the goat progresses through lactation and begins to decrease her milk production, this higher dietary calcium will be used to restore bone reserves so she will be ready for her next lactation period.